civisanalytics/civis-python/docs/source/index.rst

 ``scikit-learn`` and ``pandas``.
 Install ``scikit-learn`` to export your trained models from the Civis Platform or to provide your own custom models.
 Use ``pandas`` to download model predictions from the Civis Platform.
+The ``civis.ml`` code optionally uses the `feather <https://github.com/wesm/feather>`_ format to transfer data from your local computer to Civis Platform.
 Install these dependencies with

 .. code-block:: bash

    pip install scikit-learn
    pip install pandas
+   pip install feather-format

 Python version support